lucasdelvillar/rap-names-api/README.md

 The API has a get method that responds to "21 Savage" and "Chance the Rapper" (not case-sensitive) when searched.
 If a user searches for something else, the server will respond back with "unknown".
 The server is hosted and deployed through Heroku.

 Side note: There is no client-side JS.
-The .html included is only used to display a webpage for testing purposes only.
+The .html included is only used to display a webpage for testing purposes.

 ## Lessons Learned: